Kong/docs.konghq.com/app/deck/gateway/validate.md

 The `deck gateway validate` command reads one or more declarative state files and ensures validity.
 It reports YAML/JSON parsing issues, checks for foreign relationships, and alerts if there are broken relationships or missing links present.

-This command validates against the Kong API via communication with Kong.
+This command also validates against the Kong API via communication with Kong.
 This increases the time for validation but catches significant errors.
 No resource is created in Kong.

 For offline validation, see [deck file validate](/deck/file/validate/).